Skip Navigation

 Mukwonago, WI—July 12, 2023

-Zero Zone has opened their new 183,200 square foot warehouse in Mukwonago, Wisconsin, which reflects the growth of the manufacturer and their customers.
-This warehouse will serve as a space for finished refrigerated display cases before they are shipped to retail stores across the United States.
+Zero Zone opens new warehouse in Mukwonago, Wisconsin, which reflects the growth of the manufacturer and their customers.
+This 183,200 square foot warehouse will serve as a space for finished refrigerated display cases before they are shipped to retail stores across the United States.

 “Our customers are growing, and we are proud to grow alongside them,” said Chief Executive Officer Glenn Kormanik.